caddyserver/caddy/README.md

 ## Contributing

 **[Join us on Slack](https://gophers.slack.com/messages/caddy/)** to chat with other Caddy developers! ([Request an invite](http://bit.ly/go-slack-signup), then join the #caddy channel.)

-This project gladly accepts contributions.
-Interested users are encouraged to get involved by opening issues with their ideas, questions, and bug reports.
-Bug reports should contain clear instructions to reproduce the problem and state expected behavior.

-For small tweaks and bug fixes, feel free to submit pull requests at any time.
-For new features or to change existing behavior, please open an issue first to discuss it and claim it.
-This prevents overlapping efforts and also keeps the project in-line with its goals.
+This project would not be what it is without your help.
+Please see the [contributing guidelines](https://github.com/mholt/caddy/blob/master/CONTRIBUTING.md) if you haven't already.

 Thanks for making Caddy -- and the Web -- better!

 ## About the project

 Caddy was born out of the need for a "batteries-included" web server that runs anywhere and doesn't have to take its configuration with it.
-Caddy took inspiration from nginx, lighttpd, Websocketd, and Vagrant, and provides a pleasant mixture of features from each of them.
+Caddy took inspiration from [spark](https://github.com/rif/spark), nginx, lighttpd, Websocketd, and Vagrant, and provides a pleasant mixture of features from each of them.

 *Twitter: [@mholt6](https://twitter.com/mholt6)*